Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 Orangutans are the largest fauna that live in trees.
 An orangutan can spend 95 percent of its time in a tree.
 Activities such as eating, sleeping, or traveling are carried out by orangutans from tree to tree.

-As an endemic primate that likes to settle in trees, the endangered orangutan can spend up to five times a day eating.
-Of course this activity is carried out on a tree.
-They can use twigs to scoop termites out of trees as a snack.
+As an endemic primate that likes to live in trees, the rare animal orangutan can spend up to five times a day eating.
+Of course, this activity is carried out on a tree.
+They can use twigs to scoop termites out of trees for snacks.

 Male orangutans are larger than female orangutans.
 The body weight of male orangutans can reach 150 kg, while female orangutans are only half.
 Narrow and long legs and arms make it easy for them to hang from tree to tree.